wrex/rexs.tips/content/guitar/Fundamentals/harmony/triads/_index.md

 4. Augmented: root + M3 + &sharp;5 (two major third intervals stacked on top of each other)

 The first two (major and minor triads) are by far the most common and most useful for playing songs.
-We will be studying them in depth soon.
+We will be studying them in depth next.

 ### Even big chords can be broken into triads